anesuleo/AstarAlgorithm/docs/index.md

 ### Reflection on AI use

 Using AI as a learning tool rather than a solution generator made the process more effective.
 Asking "why does this work?" rather than "write this for me" built genuine understanding that I can demonstrate and defend.
-Every piece of code in this project is something I can explain line by line — which is the standard the rubric holds this work to.
+Every piece of code in this project is something I can explain line by line.

 ---